Failed North Korea satellite launch sparks evacuations in South Korea and Japan

 North Korea's attempt to put the country's first spy satellite into orbit failed on Wednesday in an embarrassment for Kim Jong-un, amid his push to boost military capabilities.

-The rocket carrying the "Chollima-1" satellite crashed into waters off the Korean Peninsula's western coast after it lost thrust following the separation of its first and second stages.
+The rocket carrying the "Chollima-1" satellite crashed into waters off the Korean Peninsula's western coast after losing thrust following the separation of its first and second stages.

 The rocket was launched at 6.30am (local time) northwestern Tongchang-ri area, where the Hermit Kingdom's main space launch centre is located, the South Korean military said.